gmp007/2D-van-der-Waals-Intercalation-Pipeline/Material-Design-Pipeline/README.md

 Within the `run.py` script:

 1. Update the input files:
-   - Update the "molecules.txt" file with PubChem IDs and molecules for intercalation.
+   - Update the "molecules.txt" file with PubChem IDs and SMILES of molecules for intercalation.
    - Update the "Bilayers.txt" file with the chemical composition of bilayer transition metal dichalcogenides.

 2. Generate VASP input files: